How to Strengthen and Improve Your Cardiovascular Health

 - Swimming works out the whole body, including the heart, lungs and all major muscle groups.
 It may be one of the best all-around exercises for people who want to stay physically active.
 Time your first swim session; then add 1-2 minutes onto each successive swim until you get to at least 30 minutes.

 - Cycling.
 Get a good bike and helmet and start pedaling.
 Don’t try to do too much too fast, just enjoy getting out and moving.
-Over time, you can increase your distance and speed.
+You could even get an exercise bike for the home so you can’t come up with excuses not to exercise.

 - Yard work offers a decent workout.
 Digging, planting, raking, mowing and watering plants gets you moving and sweating.